LYK-love/LYK-love.github.io/source/_posts/A-Bite-of-iTerm2.md

 ---
-title: A Bite of iTerm2
+categories:
+- Software Engineering
+date: 2023-11-02 21:30:32
 tags:
 - Terminal
-categories: Toolkit
-date: 2023-11-02 21:30:32
+title: A Bite of iTerm2
 ---

 Operations on iTerm2.